stevekinney/your-first-lines-of-js/README.md

 ```

 <p class="your-turn">
-  **Your Turn!** Can you have it move to the right as well as then reset `x` every time it hits the right edge of the canvas?
+  **Your Turn!** Can you have it move to the right as well then reset `x` every time it hits the right edge of the canvas?
 </p>

 Now, it will continue falling forever.
 But, let's kick it up a notch, shall we?

 - Set a variable called `direction` to 1.
 - If it has hit the bottom of the canvas, then mulitply `direction` by `-1`.
-This will effectily switch the direction that it's moving in.
+This will effectively switch the direction that it's moving in.
 - If it has hit the top of the canvas, then also multply `direction` by `-1`.
 - Otherwise, add `direction` to `y`.